 Medická Garden (municipality Staré mesto)

-Not an ideal spot for runners but one of the few located in the city centre.
+Medicka garden is not an ideal spot for runners but one of the few located in the city centre.
 The surface is mostly gravel.
 It opens at 10 am and closes depending on the season at dusk.
 Total distance of the circuit is 550 m.

 Now, what is your favourite spot for running?
 Share your tips with other readers!